invertase/flutterfire_cli/README.md

 flutterfire configure --yes --project=<FIREBASE_PROJECT_ID> --android-package-name=<ANDROID_PACKAGE_NAME> --macos-bundle-id=<MACOS_BUNDLE_ID> --ios-bundle-id=<IOS_BUNDLE_ID>
 ```

-If you wish to specific about which platforms you want to configure, use the `--platforms` flag:
+If you wish to be specific about which platforms you want to configure, use the `--platforms` flag:

 ```bash
 flutterfire configure --yes --project=<FIREBASE_PROJECT_ID> --platforms=android,ios,web
 ```

 FlutterFire CLI now supports Windows applications.
-The Firebase console does not allow you to create an application for Windows, FlutterFire CLI will create a **web app** if you specify windows as a platform you want to include:
+The Firebase console does not allow you to create an application for Windows, FlutterFire CLI will create a **web app** if you specify windows as a platform you want to configure:

 ```bash
 flutterfire configure --yes --project=<FIREBASE_PROJECT_ID> --platforms=windows